nicksellen/ponderings/lifestyle.md

 I shouldn't be so negative though.
 It is great that some people can do this, and it's totally possible to do it 100% responsibly, and positively.
 Your lifestyle doesn't need to be a model for the whole world anyway.

+http://allcodesarebeautiful.com/en/digital-nomadism-vision/ gives a nice overview of some positive and negative aspects.

 It's also probably the closest to my lifestyle (people are most critical of those most similar to them right? they're the competition!), although I'm more like "semi-nomadic".
 I have been working from 5 different cities in 3 different countries in the last year, but this is going to slow down now.

 ## Squat the planet